1UC1F3R616/Google-Forms-Spam/README.md

 - fastProxy: get proxy on go
 - faker: generate fake details on go

+# Some tips on faker:
+- import faker by ```pip install faker```
+- Read the documentation to find what fields you need
+- When you are sending those name etc at there replace them with the variables and in those variables pass this faker content
+- See their in data, in that fill some values and then see where they are, Replace them accordingly.

 </br></br>
 -Below is what happened on running for 1 minute :) Started getting port error